-Provenance: This exact pennant was lent by Jeff R. Bridgman Antiques, Inc. to the Reginald F. Lewis Museum for Maryland African American History and Culture for an exhibit entitled "For Whom it Stands: The Flag and the American People," from May 17, 2014 – February 28, 2015.
+Today just a tiny handful of examples are known, in addition to this one.
+I acquired and sold three others, now in private collections.
+This exact pennant was lent by Jeff R. Bridgman Antiques, Inc. to the Reginald F. Lewis Museum for Maryland African American History and Culture for an exhibit entitled "For Whom it Stands: The Flag and the American People," from May 17, 2014 – February 28, 2015.
 It is illustrated twice in a book by the same name, authored by Michelle Joan Wilkerson (2015, Reginald F. Lewis Museum for Maryland African American History and Culture), p.
 22 and 61.

-Mounting: The solid walnut frame retains its original varnished surface and dates to the Civil War era.
+Provenance: (see above for exhibition history) Mounting: The solid walnut frame retains its original varnished surface and dates to the Civil War era.
 This is a pressure mount between 100% cotton velvet and U.V. protective plexiglass.